milenakapralova/socraticmodels/blogpost.md

    on various vision-language tasks including zero-shot image-to-text generation and image/video captioning.

-5. Applying the SM framework to multimodal reasoning tasks.
-We additionally explore the capabilities of Socratic models on 2 types of multimodal reasoning tasks: chain-of-thought (CoT) reasoning and visual question-answering, in both zero-shot and few-shot settings.
+5. **Applying the SM framework to multimodal reasoning tasks**.
+   We additionally explore
+   the capabilities of Socratic models on 2 types of multimodal reasoning tasks: chain-of-thought (CoT) reasoning and visual question-answering, in both zero-shot and few-shot settings.
    Intuitively, we would expect the SM framework to excel in reasoning tasks due to their ability